"Statistical Significance" Explained

-If you've taken a statistics course or a course in empirical research, you may have run across the expression “statistical significance.”
+If you've taken a statistics course or a course in empirical research, you have run across the expression “statistical significance.”
 What does it mean?
 This essay is devoted to explaining the concept to you, especially if you don't consider yourself a “math person” and would rather have a verbal explanation rather than a technical one.
-If you're like me, technical explanations often distract me from grasping the concept, so consider this essay a sort of "Statistics for Dummies" on the matter of statistical significance.
+If you're like me, technical explanations often distract me from grasping the concept, so consider this essay a sort of "Statistics for Dummies" on statistical significance.

 In short, to say that the findings of your research are “statistically significant” is to say that it’s unlikely that your findings are due to chance.
 If that still doesn't make sense to you, hold on, because I'll explain it with some illustrations.

 You know what chance is, right?
 Flip a coin—what are the chances that it will come up heads?
-50% right?
-It’s like a True/False test, if you guess there’s a 50/50 chance of getting the question right and the same chance of getting it wrong.
+50%, right?
+It’s like a True/False test.
+If you guess there’s a 50/50 chance of getting the question right and the same chance of getting it wrong.
 Statisticians refer to this "chance hypothesis" as the null hypothesis.
 In empirical research, we want you to show that the "chance hypothesis" that rivals your hypothesis is unlikely and that the better explanation is the one that you've offered.